XLSForm/xlsform.github.io/_sections/home-english.md

 The **label** column is optional for **begin repeat**.
 Assigning a label to a repeat will add the label as a title to the block of repeat questions in the form.

-Some platforms show collapsed repeats in a table of contents.
-The label used to represent each repeat is the label of the first group inside that repeat.
+When a repeat is shown in a table of contents, the label used to represent each repeat is the label of the first group inside that repeat.
 In the example below, if a repeat is filled out with values `Preity` for `first_name`, `Zinta` for `last_name` and `71` for `age`, that repeat will be summarized as "Preity Zinta - 71":

 | type                   | name         | label                                                   |
 | ---------------------- | ------------ | ------------------------------------------------------- |